CRE FinOps Blog

 Read PostOccupier CAM Charges: How to Read Your Statement, What to Question, and When to Audit

-The natural breakpoint is where the math starts, but the dispute is almost always about what counts as gross sales and whether the breakpoint was set correctly in the first place.
+The natural breakpoint is where the math starts.
+The dispute is almost always about what counts as gross sales and whether the breakpoint was set right.

-Read PostProperty Management Accounting Software: What CRE Finance Teams Actually Need
+Read PostProperty Management Accounting Software: What CRE Finance Teams Need

-Read PostProperty Tax Pass-Through in Commercial Leases: NNN, Timing, and Protest Rights
+Read PostProperty Tax Pass-Through in Commercial Leases: NNN, Timing, Protest Rights

-Property tax pass-throughs seem simple until you hit a reassessment year, a successful protest, or a supplemental bill that lands in the wrong reconciliation period — then the details matter a lot.
+Property tax pass-throughs seem simple until you hit a reassessment year, a successful protest, or a supplemental bill in the wrong reconciliation period.
+Then the details matter a lot.

-Operating expenses in commercial real estate directly determine NOI — and they're also where landlords recover costs from tenants through CAM.
-Understanding the full OpEx stack is essential for both landlords and tenants analyzing any commercial lease.
+Operating expenses in commercial real estate directly determine NOI.
+They're also where landlords recover costs from tenants through CAM.
+Understanding the full OpEx stack matters for both landlords and tenants.

-A sale-leaseback converts a property owner into a tenant overnight.
-The CAM obligations that didn't exist on Monday are the tenant's problem on Tuesday — here's what that means for the lease controller.
+A sale-leaseback turns a property owner into a tenant overnight.
+CAM obligations that did not exist Monday become the tenant's problem Tuesday.
+Here is what that means for the lease controller.

 Read PostTriple Net Lease Example: Annotated NNN Lease with CAM, Tax, and Audit Clauses